rasmusab/officialcocktails/officialcocktails.com/content/cocktails/old_cuban.md

 ![](/cocktail-images/old_cuban.jpeg)

-## Directions for how to make a Old Cuban
+## Directions for how to make the Old Cuban

 1. Pour 4.5 cl of aged rum into a cocktail shaker.
 2. Add 2.25 cl of fresh lime juice to the shaker.